jdcloudcom/en/CLI/TroubleShooting.md

 	jdc --debug command sub-command

-## 5. Is the CLI paid?
+## 5. Is the CLI Paid?

 No charge for now.

-## 6. How to do feed back and help when you encounter problems?
+## 6. How to Feedback and Ask for Help When You Encounter Problems?

 Open a ticket in JD Cloud Console